apache/openwhisk-wskdeploy/README.md

 Wskdeploy uses the OpenWhisk Go Client to format and invoke OpenWhisk's APIs which has additional debug tracing available.

-To enable this trace, set the following environemt variable in Bash:
+To enable this trace, set the following environment variable in Bash:
 ```
 # set to any value > 0
 WSK_CLI_DEBUG=1